Skip to main content

 The cardiovascular system bears a significant burden.
 Increased blood volume elevates blood pressure, placing chronic stress on the heart and blood vessels.
 This can lead to left ventricular hypertrophy, where the heart muscle thickens in an attempt to pump against higher resistance.

 Over time, this compensatory mechanism can transition into diastolic dysfunction, impairing the heart’s ability to relax and fill with blood effectively.
-Chronic fluid overload also contributes to systemic inflammation and oxidative stress, which further damage the endothelium (the inner lining of blood vessels), promoting arterial stiffness and increasing the risk of atherosclerotic cardiovascular disease.
+Chronic fluid overload also contributes to and oxidative stress, which further damage the endothelium (the inner lining of blood vessels), promoting arterial stiffness and increasing the risk of atherosclerotic cardiovascular disease.

 The kidneys, initially involved in the retention, also suffer long-term consequences.
 Persistent hypertension and increased intraglomerular pressure, often exacerbated by RAAS overactivity, can lead to progressive renal injury, including glomerular damage and fibrosis.
 This can culminate in chronic kidney disease (CKD), a condition that further impairs the body’s ability to excrete fluid and waste, creating a vicious cycle.